-This section describes how script files (default script file or dynamic script file) are written so that they can be executed during the booting of the controller or during a specific command triggered.
+This section describes how script files (default script files or dynamic script files) are written so that they can be executed during the booting of the controller or during a specific command triggered.

-NOTE: The MAC layer rules are managed separately and have higher priority over other packet filter rules.
+NOTE: The MAC layer rules are managed separately and have more priority over other packet filter rules.